-Mohs micrographic surgery was originally developed in the 1930s and has been refined into the most advanced, precise and effective treatment for removing skin cancer.
-Mohs Surgery is a surgical technique that excises not only the visible tumor but also any microscopic cancer cells that may have extended beneath the skin surface.
+Mohs micrographic surgery is the most advanced, precise, and effective treatment for removing most skin cancer types.
+Mohs Surgery is a surgical technique that removes the visible tumor and any microscopic cancer cells that may have extended beneath the skin surface.

 Mohs surgery is ideal for the elimination of skin cancers in cosmetically and functionally critical areas, such as head, neck, hands, shins, and feet.
 It is also used for tumors that have recurred or tumors that have indistinct borders where it is difficult to see the tumor edges.
 In patients that have a decreased immune system, Mohs surgery should be considered for all skin cancers, regardless of location.
 Mohs surgery is also indicated for aggressive types of skin cancer.

 Mohs surgery is unique and effective because of the way the removed tissue is microscopically examined, evaluating 100% of the tissue edges.
 The tissue is reviewed microscopically in the clinic by Dr. Wisco, the Mohs surgeon, who is specially trained in the reading of these slides and is best qualified to correlate microscopic findings with the surgical site on the patient.
 Advantages of Mohs surgery include:

 Ensuring complete cancer removal during surgery, minimizing the chance of cancer growing back.